jennerhanni/GraphletDB/README.md

 ## Introduction

-GraphletJS is a JavaScript library for managing property graph databases.
-The library expects to work with a flat list of objects called nodes, where each node has certain properties based on its label.
+GraphletJS is a JavaScript library for managing a particular style of property graph database.
+The library expects to work with a flat list of objects called nodes, where each node has certain properties based on its type.
+The database file format is JSON-LD.

-The library provides functions to add and remove nodes, update nodes in place, add and remove label-associated properties, create a new node of an existing label, and validate that a list meets the basic requirements of the GraphletJS schema.
+This library provides functions to add and remove nodes, update nodes in place, add and remove label-associated properties, create a new node of an existing label, and validate that a list meets the basic requirements of the GraphletJS schema.

 ## Installation